ecronix/react-most-wanted/README.md

 ### Simple run

-To just run the project on you won device you should have installed: git, node and npm.
-Let's asume that this is the case.
+To just run the project on you own device you should have installed: git, node and npm.
+Let's assume that this is the case.

-Now in your concole go to the destionation where you want to save the project and run this command:
+Now in your console go to the destination where you want to save the project and run this command:

 ```js
 git clone https://github.com/TarikHuber/react-most-wanted